 Prolonged exposure to this circumstance worsens the situation.
 People who have not developed a strong connection to their passions will start questioning it and whether they made the right decision.
 They may start to regret their decision and belittle themselves and their passions.

 If you are starting to develop self-doubting thoughts, put a brake on them immediately.
 When you took action to start pursuing your passion (assuming it was your true passion and not a lower-level whim), it marked the point when you listened to your heart and your intuition.
 That was when you deepened the connection with your higher self.
-That was when you moved up to a higher consciousness level, toward Courage.
+That was when you moved up to a higher consciousness level, towards Courage.
 To doubt this would be to recede into lower conscious levels like Desire/Fear/Pride, where your thoughts and concerns become very much rooted from your ego.

 This is a classic situation where many self proclaimed ‘realists’ will be quick to jump on.
 They constantly cite it as an example to justify (to themselves or others) why they are staying on in a passionless job they do not feel strongly about.
 They keep lauding about earning money, having to pay bills, living up to responsibilities, etc without any seeming end point.
 They harp on how they are not pursuing their passion because it will lead to nowhere.
 They advocate staying on in their current path as the ‘safer’, ‘more practical’ route.